 Kissy’s smile makes me nervous.
 She steps past me into the holding cell, and then closes the door in my face.

 “Now I’m really confused,” I say.

-The soundproofed cell door seems to be interesting stuff, because I can’t take my eyes off of it.
+The soundproofed cell door seems to be interesting stuff, because I can’t take my eyes off it.
 What the fuck are they doing in there?
 What possible reason could Laura have for calling Kissy?
 Maybe they’re plotting some horrible death for me, when I’m not expecting it and about to achieve a great victory.
 That’s usually how it goes with women – you do all this work to get to the top of the mountain and then they push you off a cliff.
 They say it’s their duty as women to keep us from getting too sure of ourselves.
 I say they do it because they think it’s funny.

 The door opens a crack and Kissy sticks her face out.